itsmng/wiki-backup/docs/lxc-install.md

 ## How to add ITSM-NG LXC template in other hypervisor

-This template can be used in hypervisor other than Proxmox.
+This template can be used in other hypervisor than Proxmox.
 But we don't currently offer an installation guide.

+If you manage to configure and use our LXC template in other context / hypervisor, feedback are welcomed.